Santorini Island Villages

 A real highlight of this tour is participating in a cooking class and then eating and drinking what you’ve produced.

-Many people come to Santorini and unexpectedly fall in love with Thirasia Island.
-Thirasia is a mere 7-minute ferry ride away from Oia but it is a glimpse of what life was like on these idyllic Cycladian islands before 1.8 million tourists a year began visiting.
+Many people come to Santorini and unexpectedly fall in love with Thirassia Island.
+Thirassia is a mere 7-minute ferry ride away from Oia but it is a glimpse of what life was like on these idyllic Cycladian islands before 1.8 million tourists a year began visiting.

-This tour gets rave reviews for its guide who is a Thirasian native.
-The tour includes hotel pick-up and boards the Thirasia ferry at Ammoundi Bay, below Oia village.
-There is walking involved on this tour as the tour walks first to the UNESCO-protected villge of Agrilia.
+This tour gets rave reviews for its guide who is a Thirassian native.
+The tour includes hotel pick-up and boards the Thirassia ferry at Ammoundi Bay, below Oia village.
+There is walking involved on this tour as the tour walks first to the UNESCO-protected village of Agrilia.
 The walk then passes through Potamos Island.
 Finally, the tour arrives in Manolos Village for lunch.

-Includes ferry tickets, “skip the line” tickets and the tour is led by a local Thirasian.
+- Includes ferry tickets, “skip the line” tickets and the tour is led by a local Thirassian.

 This is an economical 7-hour, well-reviewed tour that takes in the sights of three important Santorini villages.